-Covering your income can prevent financial hardship caused by lost earnings if you become unable to work due to illness or injury and the average cost of income protection insurance is less than you may think.
-The amount you pay each month will depend on a number of factors which we explain and we show you how to get up to £100 cashback* when you buy your income protection cover too.
+Protecting your income using insurance can prevent financial hardship caused by lost earnings if you become unable to work due to illness or injury.
+The average cost of income protection insurance is less than you may think.
+The amount you pay each month will depend on a number of factors which we explain and we show you how to get up to £100 cashback* when you buy your income protection cover.

 What is income protection insurance?